Close Alert Banner

 What is the Access Team?

 The Access Team directs families and physicians to the correct care and treatment for children and youth.
-Some of the services included: social work, autism diagnosis, care and respite, physiotherapy, occupational therapy, recreation therapy, behaviour services and the First Words Preschool Speech and Language Program.
+Some of the services included: social work, autism diagnosis, respite, physiotherapy, occupational therapy, recreation therapy, behaviour services and the First Words Preschool Speech and Language Program.

 What are SmartStart Hubs?

-Ontario’s Children’s Treatment Centres and Surrey Place in Toronto are taking on a new service called SmartStart Hubs.
+Ontario’s Children’s Treatment Centres and Surrey Place in Toronto are providing a new service called SmartStart Hubs.
 As SmartStart Hubs, these agencies will be a clear point of entry to services for children and families.
 Each Hub will bring together local child development professionals, providing seamless connections to assessments and services for families who have a concern about their child’s development.

 What does the Access Team do?

-Each child or youth that is referred to the Access Team is individually assessed and connected to the development and rehabilitation services that are best for them.
+Each child or youth that is referred to the Access Team is individually triaged and connected to the development and rehabilitation services that are best for them.
 The individual services will then contact the family to arrange service.

 Who should be referred to the Access Team, including for SmartStart Hub services?